onze/godot-gpio/readme.md

 Note:
-- by default, `Godot-lgpio` connects to `localhost`, ie it access GPIOs of the board it runs on.
+- by default, `ggpio` connects to `localhost`, ie it access GPIOs of the board it runs on.
 - set `LG_ENVADDR` & `LG_ENVPORT` to work remotely and access GPIOS of the board at those address & port.